coggro/stars-without-number/gamelog.md

 While employed with the Merchant Marines, Rahim mapped a faster route between Jerash and Vindelicorum.

-Kruuti is a procurer and augmentor of goods.
+Kruti is a procurer and augmentor of goods.
 She's not a drug dealer, but she can get you what you want.
 ```

 We decide not to dig further into Shenkor, and head for the Beauty.

+## -- The Beauty --

+The beauty is a sizable frigate with a considerable weapon mounted.